Teachers’ Leadership Institute

 To be eligible for participation in AKFC’s Teachers’ Leadership Institute, applicants must meet the following criteria:

-- Must commit to ongoing engagement with AKFC’s Educator programming across the 2025-2026 school year, including supporting students in the implementation of an action project.
+• Must commit to ongoing engagement with AKFC’s Educator programming across the 2026-2027 school year, including trialing co-created lesson plans and providing feedback on lesson plan efficacy.

 About